evilqubit/elastic-intro/README.md

  In this tutorial I'm gonna cover the _Term Aggregations_ which is a part of the Bucket Aggregations.

- - how many females and males We,v got in our Index/type ?
+ - how many females and males We,ve got in our Index/type ?

 we can write the following: